vespa-engine/blog/_posts/2023-06-13-enhancing-vespas-embedding-management-capabilities.md

 ## Vespa Model Hub Updates
-To make it easier to create embedding applications, we introduce new state-of-the-art text embedding models on the [Vespa Model Hub](https://cloud.vespa.ai/en/model-hub) for [Vespa Cloud](https://cloud.vespa.ai/) users.
+To make it easier to create embedding applications, we have added new state-of-the-art text embedding models on the [Vespa Model Hub](https://cloud.vespa.ai/en/model-hub) for [Vespa Cloud](https://cloud.vespa.ai/) users.
 The Vespa Model Hub is a centralized repository of selected models, making it easier for developers to discover and use powerful open-source embedding models.